secretstartups/handbook/content/handbook/finance/procurement/_index.md

 For each of the above, if a cancellation is desired (which include terminations and/or non-renewals) please follow the "Cancellation Process" outlined below:

 1. Submit a **Termination/Non-Renewal Request** through Zip by completing the intake form and providing copies of the existing contract(s) that you are canceling.
 1. Through Zip, Procurement and Legal will work with the requester to provide instructions on how, when, and who should notify the vendor.
-For most non-renewal notices, the business owner will notify the vendor via Legal’s guidance.
+For most non-renewal notices, the business owner will notify the vendor via Legal's guidance.
    - Security and Privacy will also be added for awareness and review if data is being shared with the vendor to determine the requirements of returning or deleting the data.
 1. For certain cancellation requests, like Software for example, IT will be included in the Zip workflow to determine and complete the proper deprovisioning and system offboarding requirements.
 This includes [removal of the system](/handbook/business-technology/tech-stack-applications/#removing-a-system-from-the-tech-stack) from our [Tech Stack](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/tech_stack.yml).
 1. If necessary, the requester and/or business owner will need to create and execute on a communication plan to notify all or impacted team members of the cancellation.